akeminvoke/limkokwing-test/README.md

     }
 }
          ``````````````````````````````````````````````````````````````````````````````````````````````````````
-           ->to find the value of the 'key' I used  'array_slice' function  to select particular key array .for in this case
-           i use an $i as a starting point of the selected array that i would like to cut then i put '3' as a how many position that i             would like to take into an array. i choose 3 because we have maximum 3 input box for key ,if we have more than 3 then we               can put more than that.
+           ->To find the value of the 'key' I used  'array_slice' function  to select for particular key array.
+For instace ,in this              case i use an $i as a starting point of the selected array as i would to be selected.
+Then i put '3' indicate as which                  position that i would like to take into an array.I choose 3 because we have maximum 3 input box for key ,if we have more                 than 3 then we can put more than that.
            ->I use the same method to structure country and state array.in these case i use country to loop and  use the index to                    access another array.
            ->once everything is done then we retrun  user and address array in json format.